-We have interpreted "masts/towers" to mean physical telecommunication sites with transmitters of mobile phone signals.
+We have interpreted 5g antennas/masts and monopoles to mean physical telecommunication sites with transmitters of mobile phone signals.
+Masts (but equally buildings, rooftops, street furniture etc) are the physical structures which host transmitting antennas and may cover a range of technologies, up to and including 5G.
 We do not hold information to differentiate between transmitters installed on separately built masts or on other sites such as in or on buildings and street furniture.
+A site may also contain one or more transmitters which may belong to one or more mobile network operator and we do not hold information per individual mast or antenna.